aaroncarsonart/JGameEngine/README.md

 ###### README was last updated on: 11/05/2015

 ![Image of JGameEngine](https://raw.githubusercontent.com/aaroncarsonart/JGameEngine/update/demo/01.png)

-###### A screenshot demonstrating the procedurally generated map with lighting effects, the hero, and some collectable items, as well as the mini-map and the vital stat display.
+A screenshot demonstrating the procedurally generated map with lighting effects, the hero, and some collectable items, as well as the mini-map and the vital stat display.

+### 1. Description

 JGameEngine is a computer game that is inspired by 16-bit era rpgs and roguelikes.
 This is currently in production in my free time.
 Aside from any standard Java libraries being used, all code and art assets are written and developed by myself.